JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 ### Preparing Build Configuration

 The first step is to prepare a build configuration which will work the same way as the meta-runner we would like to produce.
 Let us use the configuration with a single Ant build step: Ant can be executed on any platform where the TeamCity agent runs; besides, Ant runner in TeamCity supports `build.xml` specified right in the runner settings.
-This is important because our build configuration must be self-contained — it cannot take `build.xml` from the version control repository.
+This is important because our build configuration must be self-contained — since meta-runners do not include VCS roots of their origin configurations, a target configuration cannot take `build.xml` from the version control repository.
 In our case, the Ant step settings will look like this:

 <img src="ant-build-step.png" width="750" alt="Adding Ant build step"/>